 Debugging(2): It’s the Hardware, Stupid!

-When something went south, it is not always the programmer who is to blame.
+When something goes south, it is not always the programmer who is to blame.
 It could also be the hardware (resp. the electrical engineer) that might be responsible.
 Note, however, when you are developing your system as a hobbyist, you are both: the electrical engineer and the programmer (so you always can blame yourself).
-In this blog post, we will have a look at some of the things that can go wrong on the hardware side.
+In this blog post, we will take a look at some of the things that can go wrong on the hardware side.